Azure/cloud-scale-data-for-devs-guide/docs/get-started-with-java-and-key-vault.md

 # Get started with Java and Azure Key Vault

 When you work with Azure resources from within Azure, you can use managed identities to give resources correct access.
-System-assigned managed identities are preferable because they live with their associated resource and are deleted when the resource is deleted.
+System-assigned managed identities are preferable because they live with their associated resources and they are deleted when the resource is deleted.
 In the following example, we create a *Spring Boot* application that can read a value from *Azure Key Vault*.

 > [!NOTE]
 > We use suffixes on many resource names for clarity on what they represent.